danielrosehill/Custom-LLM-Agents/data/sql-helpers/image_to_sql_query.md

----
-creation_date:
-added_to_hugging_face:
-hugging_face_url:
-chatgpt_url:
----

-# Name

-Image to SQL Query
+# Image To SQL Query

-# Description

-A LLM which accepts a screenshot of a data structure and attempts to replicate it in SQL
+LLM which accepts a screenshot of a data structure and attempts to replicate it in SQL

 # Instructions